DayZ (video game): Gameplay

-While travelling the map, players can also find various medical supplies as the environment poses a range of threats to their characters.
-Planned features include diseases such as cholera, dysentery and hepatitis, which can be caught by ingesting dirty water or rotten food, and must be cured with appropriate medicines.
+While travelling the map, players can also find various medical supplies, as the environment poses a range of threats to their characters.
+Illnesses currently present within the game include the common cold, cholera, kuru, salmonellosis and more.
+It is possible to cure all of these diseases, with the exception of kuru.
 If a player is shot or injured, items on their person may be damaged.
 When bleeding, the player must be bandaged quickly to minimize blood loss; excessive damage or blood loss will result in serious deterioration of vision and can render them unconscious.